nadjaantonjak/picture-promise/README.md

 Contributors-
 Nadja Antonjak

-A Full Stack MERN Application that is a simple social media app that allows users to post interesting events that happened in their lives.
+A Full Stack MERN Application that is a simple social media app that allows users to post photos and comments on interesting events that happened in their lives.

 ## What was your motivation?